 Here’s the truth – your pelvic floor can be rehabilitated through self-healing techniques and tools that include massages, exercises, yoga, and meditation and mindfulness training.(12,13).
 The Center For Disease Control and National Institutes of Health recommend therapies such as pelvic floor muscle training as the first line of defense for leaking and pain14,15.

 As someone who suffered from chronic pelvic pain and leaking after the birth of my child, I knew I had to change the dialogue around pelvic healing.
 I educated myself and read hundreds of research papers and books.
 I had to do this type of self- education even after spending three years in physical therapy school where I learned nothing about female pelvic healing.
-I had to go deep into my own pelvic floor healing to find natural ways to heal and cure myself from my own debilitating condition.
+I had to go deep into my own pelvic floor healing to find natural ways to heal myself from my own debilitating condition.

 You might be thinking how did she do it?
 I healed myself through natural therapies such as pelvic massages, exercises, breath work, yoga, meditation, bodywork, and mindfulness.
 We all know the value of eastern medicine and also know that traditional physical therapy works for many diverse types of muscular problems.
 Therapies such as yoga, mindfulness, massage, naturopathy and acupuncture can also be applied to lady parts healing with tremendous success16.
 The great news is that with the proper guidance you can learn how to do the massages, exercises and techniques on your own and conquer your pelvic floor condition naturally, and become the most amazing and pain-free version of yourself.